anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_smart_contracts.md

 ### Governance

-The _Governance_ contract may "upgrade" the bridge by updating the _Proxy_ contract to point to a new _Bridge_ contract.
+The _Governance_ contract may "upgrade" the bridge by updating the _Proxy_ contract to point to a new _Bridge_ contract and/or a new _Governance_ contract.
 It may also withdraw all funds from the _Vault_ to any specified Ethereum address, if a quorum of validators choose to do so.

 ### wNAM